What You Need to Know about Comas

 Akinetic Mutism

-Akinetic mutism is a neurobehavioral condition that results when pathways in the brain are damaged, which results in minimal amount of body movement, little or no spontaneous speech and infrequent and incomplete ability to follow command.
-Akinetic mutism is different from a minimally responsive state because the lack of movement and speech with akinetic mutism is not because of neuromuscular disturbance.
+Akinetic mutism is a neurobehavioral condition that results when pathways in the brain are damaged.
+This results in minimal amount of body movement, little or no spontaneous speech, and infrequent and incomplete ability to follow command.
+It is often connected with specific medical conditions such as a stroke.

 Locked-in Syndrome